Spokane police honor fallen lieutenant after recent line-of-duty designation for his death

 "Those who knew JD knew he was a force to be reckoned with," Spokane police Chief Craig Meidl said at the ceremony.

 The son of former Spokane police Capt.
-Dave Anderson, Anderson is survived by his wife, Michelle, and daughter, Jordyn Cranes.
+Dave Anderson, he is survived by his wife, Michelle, and daughter, Jordyn Cranes.

 It was an emotional ceremony for the family, who received a dedication marker for Anderson at the Spokane Police Academy on a warm, clear day.